 The strangest experience for the former prisoners was the fact the Japanese now insisted on bowing to them.
 It also seemed a little strange to them that the Japanese brought all the food dropped by the B-29s to them without taking anything for themselves.
 This was strange to the men because they knew that the Japanese civilians did not have much more to eat than the former POWs.
+Even the “the little old man” a Japanese civilian who had always been kind to the POWs would not take any food when they offered it to him.
 The men assumed that the Japanese civilians had been told they would be killed if they were caught with American food.

 James returned home to Kentucky and was discharged from the Army on November 25, 1946.
 He married Ruth A. William and the couple became the parents of a daughter.
 To support his family, he worked for the Marley Company which manufactured heating and cooling equipment.

-James M. Langford died on April 29, 2003, at his home in Fairdale, Kentucky, and his funeral was held at Cole Baptist Church and he was buried at Evergreen Cemetery in Fairdale.
+James M. Langford died on April 29, 2003, at his home in Fairdale, Kentucky.
+His funeral was held at Cole Baptist Church, and he was buried at Evergreen Cemetery in Fairdale.